toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 The missing part to be able to generate a solution is the constraints.
 Starting with the row constraints, we must ensure that none of the variables in the same row will be assigned to the same values.
 This constraint is usually called *all different* and can be added with the `WeightedCSPSolver::postWAllDiff <AllDiffFunc_>`_ function.
-The function takes as arguments a list of indices of the variable that must differ (the scope of the constraint) as well as two parameters specifying how the constraint is encoded, that we do not further describe in this tutorial.
+The function takes as arguments a list of indices of the variables that must differ (the scope of the constraint) as well as two parameters specifying how the constraint is encoded, which we do not further describe in this tutorial.
 We start by adding a constraint for the first row:

 .. _AllDiffFunc: ../ref/ref_cpp.html#_CPPv4N11WeightedCSP12postWAllDiffE6vectorIiERK6stringRK6string4Cost